 The Science Village aims to marry education, research and economic development in a sustainable fashion for the direct benefit of the river-dwellers of the region.

 The combination of traditional and scientific knowledge will contribute to create a unique place in education for sustainable development.
+Today, we offer researchers and students an operative and fully-staffed field station in the Brazilian Amazon.

 In the words of Sergio Weguelin, Former Director of the Amazon Fund, and Director of the Development Bank of Brazil, “this project is a ground breaking territorial inclusion initiative; it creates a new local dynamic whereby local culture is cherished and promoted whilst being combined with external knowledge to enhance the mutual benefits to all parties involved”